 By 1901 the family was living in Littlemore, and my grandfather is described in the census as a journeyman blacksmith.
 (Their daughter Annie had already left home and was in service in Littlemore at the age of 13.)
 By 1902 they were in Iffley, where my grandmother was invited to a coronation celebration on 26 June 1902:

 In 1906 the family moved to Headington.
-The picture below shows my grandfather at work at his forge in there.
+The picture on the right shows my grandfather at work at his forge there.

 In the early days my grandfather was Farrier for the Queen’s Own Oxford Hussars (Q.O.O.H.), assisted by his two sons, Sidney (left) and Tom (below).